 America Is in Big Trouble

-What creates wealth is the real economy, like agriculture, manufacturing, mining, energy and construction.
-The trade, professional service and financial sectors only provide assistance in exchange for a piece of the pie.
-They do not generate real wealth by themselves (see Mammonism).
+Wealth is created by the real economy—sectors like agriculture, manufacturing, mining, energy, and construction.
+In contrast, trade, professional services, and financial sectors merely support the real economy, extracting value in exchange for their services.
+They do not generate wealth independently (see Mammonism).

-For its own self-interest, the United States has become a source of instability in the world.
-Of course, its vested interests will not stop being the troublemaker.
+For its own self-interest, the United States has become a source of global instability.
+Its ruling elite remains unwilling to change course, convinced they can sustain their dominance indefinitely through financial manipulation and military intervention.
 Some think they can harvest others nations' wealth forever just by keeping the money printing presses running.
 Others are willing to start another world war to maintain their primacy.
-On the surface, it is the capitalization and financialization of the economy that have led to America's crises, but the root of the problem lies deeply in the ideologies that the American plutocrats believe, that is, capitalism, Darwinism, Machiavellianism, the law of the jungle, and zero-sum game (see Philosophies that Separate Two Worlds).
-It's just that they forget that their hegemony built on mounting debt rather than real ecomony is not sustainable.
-Most tango dancers do not embrace the ideologies of the American oligarchs, I believe, because these ideologies contradict the spirit of tango, but we cannot but be wary of the negative influence of these ideologies on our life and tango.
+On the surface, America’s crisis stems from over-financialization, but the deeper issue lies in the ideology embraced by its plutocrats—capitalism, Darwinism, Machiavellianism, the law of the jungle, and the zero-sum game mentality (see Philosophies that Separate Two Worlds).
+They fail to acknowledge that hegemony built on mounting debt rather than real economic strength is unsustainable.
+Most tango dancers do not embrace the ideologies of the American oligarchs, I believe, as these ideologies contradict the spirit of tango, but we cannot but be wary of the negative influence of these ideologies on our life and tango.

-The world that the majority of nations seek is a democratic world where all countries have the same opportunity to develop their economies and advance the lives of their people through win-win cooperation.
-US policy makers must abandon their selfish, bullying and myopic approach if they truly believe in democracy.
-The American electorate deserves leaders who demonstrate greater moral principles.
-Otherwise, America will ultimately face the repercussions of its behaviors (see The Vicious Circle of Regime Change).
+The world most nations seek is one based on democratic principles, where all countries have an equal opportunity to develop and improve their people’s lives through cooperation and mutual benefit.
+If U.S. policymakers truly believe in democracy, they must abandon their selfish, coercive, and shortsighted strategies.
+The American people deserve leaders with greater moral integrity.
+Otherwise, America will inevitably face the consequences of its behaviors (see The Vicious Circle of Regime Change).

 P.S.

-The following video explains the American monetary system, from Bretton Woods agreement, decoupling of USD to gold, USD pegging to oil, consumer capitalism, vendor financing, outsourcing manufacturing, job losses, big trade deficits, increasing inequality, huge military, lots of wars, uncontrolled money printing, and having more and more debt, to devaluation of USD and inflation.
+The following video provides an in-depth explanation of the American monetary system—from the Bretton Woods Agreement and the decoupling of the U.S. dollar from gold, to its peg to oil, consumer capitalism, vendor financing, outsourcing of manufacturing, job losses, trade deficits, rising inequality, military expansion, perpetual warfare, uncontrolled money printing, increasing debt, and ultimately, the dollar’s devaluation and inflation crisis.
 The speaker attributes this doomed system to dollar as the world reserve currency and suggests that these will all end when a new currency regime emerges.
-The question is, will the vested interests in the US allow that to happen before the empire collapses?
+The key question is: will the U.S.'s elite special interests allow that to happen before their empire collapses?

 March 1, 2023